appetizerio/replaykit/README.md

   -h, --help            show this help message and exit
 ```

-Mirror the touchscreen events from one device to many in real-time.
+Mirror the touchscreen events from one device to many in real-time demo:
 [![mirroring](https://i.vimeocdn.com/video/585120374_640.jpg)](https://vimeo.com/176421482)

 ## ADB related